Billi-Green/Ghost_ESP_B/docs/hugo docs/content/v1.8/infrared/hardware.md

 GhostESP exposes Infrared features only when the target board is built with Infrared RX or TX enabled

-- LilyGo S3TWatch — IR transmit and receive
+- LilyGo S3TWatch — IR transmit
-- ESP32-S3 Cardputer — IR transmit
+- ESP32-S3 Cardputer / Cardputer ADV — IR transmit
 - LilyGo TEmbed C1101 — IR transmit and receive

 Other boards may ship with TX-only support or no IR hardware at all.
 Look for infrared support listed in the release notes or above before flashing.